satrya-sabeni/Tumb/README.md

 **14.11.2014** - theme is responsive now, need to check with search bar

-**18.11.2014** - added and styled pagination and overall minor fixes
+**18.11.2014** - added and styled pagination and overall minor fixes,added answer box and added google analytics option

 <h1>Theme: ModernDayMentality</h1>